Borel and volume classes for dense representations of discrete groups: The structure of tame hyperbolic -manifolds

 The following theorem of Thurston \cite{Thurston:notes} and Canary \cite[Corollary B]{Canary:covering} states that the only way that `new' geometrically infinite relative ends can appear in the total space of a Riemannian covering of complete hyperbolic $3$-manifolds of infinite volume are as finite covers of `old' geometrically infinite relative ends.
-All other ends are geometrically finite. \begin{theorem}[The Covering Theorem] Let $\rho: \g\to \G$ be a finitely generated marked Kleinian group such that $M_\rho$ has infinite volume, and let $i: \hat \g \to \g$ be inclusion of a finitely generated subgroup.
-Then either \begin{enumerate}[(a)] \item $M_{\rho\circ i}$ is geometrically finite, i.e. all relative ends of $M_{\rho\circ i}$ are geometrically finite, or \item There is a neighborhood $E_{\hat R}$ of a simply degenerate end of $M_{\rho\circ i}^\circ$ and a neighborhood $E_R$ of a simply degenerate end of $M_\rho^\circ$ such that the covering projection $M_{\rho\circ i}\to M_\rho$ restricts to a finite sheeted covering $\hat E_{\hat R} \to E_R$. \end{enumerate} \end{theorem} We may assume that $E_{\hat R}$ and $E_R$ are both products so that the covering $E_{\hat R} \to E_R$ induces a finite sheeting covering $\hat R\to R$ of surfaces.
+All other ends are geometrically finite. \begin{theorem}[The Covering Theorem] Let $\rho: \g\to \G$ be a torsion free finitely generated marked Kleinian group such that $M_\rho$ has infinite volume, and let $i: \hat \g \to \g$ be inclusion of a finitely generated subgroup.
+Then either \begin{enumerate}[(a)] \item $M_{\rho\circ i}$ is geometrically finite, i.e. all relative ends of $M_{\rho\circ i}$ are geometrically finite, or \item For every simply degenerate end of $M_{\rho\circ i}^\circ$, there is a neighborhood $E_{\hat R}$ of that end and a neighborhood $E_R$ of a simply degenerate end of $M_\rho^\circ$ such that the covering projection $M_{\rho\circ i}\to M_\rho$ restricts to a finite sheeted covering $ E_{\hat R} \to E_R$. \end{enumerate} \end{theorem} We may assume that $E_{\hat R}$ and $E_R$ are both products so that the covering $E_{\hat R} \to E_R$ induces a finite sheeted covering $\hat R\to R$ of surfaces.